gomezlucaspsyche/flaskTemplate/README.md

 # flaskTemplate
-Its just a basic Flask Template git the configs that i like to use in my projects
+Its just a basic Flask Template with the configs that i like to use in my projects